AI for Frontend Engineers: Workflows, Tools, and Best Practices

 - Prop pattern variations across the component library

-Accessibility issues found during development cost a fraction of what they cost to fix after deployment, yet most teams still treat accessibility as an audit step that happens post-production.
-Using AI as a first-pass reviewer during component development shifts this enforcement earlier, when the cost of fixing an issue is minimal.
+Accessibility issues found during development cost a fraction of what they cost to fix post-deployment.
+Using AI as a first-pass reviewer during component development shifts enforcement earlier, when fixes take minutes rather than hours.

 Identifying Accessibility Issues

-Before a component enters the pull request queue, running an AI accessibility review takes a few minutes and catches the category of structural problems that human reviewers tend to overlook in functionality.
+Before a component enters the pull request queue, an AI accessibility review catches structural problems that human reviewers tend to overlook under a deadline.

-divelements wherebutton,nav,main, orsectionshould be used - Absent or misused ARIA attributes, including missing
+- Absent or misused ARIA attributes, including missing role on interactive elements

 - Interactive elements without keyboard event handlers